 4. Practice makes “perfect“

-It’s also important to remember that the pose is not a goal and comparison (with others and yourself) is not what Yoga is about – there are so many other elements to Yoga that shouldn’t be overlooked!
+It’s important to remember that the pose is not a goal and comparison (with others and yourself) is not what Yoga is about – there are so many other elements to Yoga that shouldn’t be overlooked!
 Want to learn more about the 8 limbs?
 Check this out! #yogaismorethanasanas

 5. Be still

 I wouldn’t say that I have a short fuse.
 But all of my friends and family probably would.
-When you’re practicing yoga, you breathe into a pose, even if it’s uncomfortable, and when you’re lying in Savasana you let your body consciously take in the effects of your session (learn how to truly surrender in Savasana here).
+When you’re practicing yoga, you breathe into a pose, even if it’s uncomfortable, and when you’re lying in Savasana you let your body consciously take in the effects of your session (learn some tips for how to truly surrender in Savasana here).
 I’ve learned to be a little less reactive and a little more still in my daily life, to take a breath, and take the time to think about how I want to react before throwing something against a wall.
 And if that doesn’t work, there’s always margaritas.

 Between stimulus and response, there is a space.
 In that space lies our freedom and power to choose our response.
 In our response lies our growth and freedom. – Viktor Frankl